Bubble-Protocol/bubble-sdk/packages/server/README.md

 A Data Server is an implementation of the [`DataServer`](src/DataServer.js) interface.
 Requirements for the interface can be found in that file.
 A Data Server must pass the acceptance tests found in the [Data Server Test Suite](./test/DataServerTestSuite/).
 See [Testing Your Server](#testing-your-server) for more details.

+#### Optional Features

+Not all features of a Data Server are mandated.
+Implementation of the following features is optional:

+- *Subscriptions* - the `subscribe` and `unsubscribe` methods.

 ## Example Server